rlsalcido24/dbtpcdi/README.md

 # DBTPCDI

 This repo is an end to end implementation of [TPC-DI](https://www.tpc.org/tpcdi/default5.asp).
-The repo is desinged to be run against Databricks, Snowflake, BigQuery, Redshift, and Synapse.
+The repo is desingeddd to be run against Databricks, Snowflake, BigQuery, Redshift, and Synapse.
 You can select your desired target warehouse with different targets that are defined in the profiles.yml; for ex `dbt run --target databricks`